CARPAL TUNNEL SYNDROME

 How is Carpal Tunnel Traditionally Treated?

-Mild to moderate cases of carpal tunnel syndrome are treated most effectively with rehabilitation using both physical therapy and chiropractic care.
+Mild to moderate cases of carpal tunnel syndrome are treated most effectively with rehabilitation using both physical therapy and services from our chiropractor Kansas City team.
 Additionally, vibration therapy and rehabilitative exercises can provide long lasting relief and correction to carpal tunnel syndrome.